 In terms of getting rid of mold and mildew, no dehumidifier is going to help with that.
 Although dehumidifiers can effectively prevent mold, they can’t kill mold spores or an already established mold problem inside the home.
 It’s important to consult a professional when determining how to get rid of an established mold issue.
 You will likely need professional mold remediation.
 In the case of mildew, you can use hydrogen peroxide and wipe those surfaces.

 How Do You Stop Mold From Growing?

 As we discussed above, mold needs three conditions in order to grow – moisture, food, and space to grow without competitors.
 In order to stop mold from growing, we need to prevent all three conditions from happening.
 Limiting food is difficult as mold can eat many things readily available in our home.
-These are things like drywall, paper, furniture, cloth, dead skin cells, other microbes, etc. However, we can do a lot to prevent moisture build-up and ensure there are competitors to limit space for mold growth.mold needs three conditions in order to grow - moisture, food, and space to grow without competitors.
+These are things like drywall, paper, furniture, cloth, dead skin cells, other microbes, etc. However, we can do a lot to prevent moisture build-up and ensure there are competitors to limit space for mold growth.Mold needs three conditions in order to grow - moisture, food, and space to grow without competitors.
 In order to stop mold from growing, we need to prevent all three conditions from happening.
-Limiting food is difficult as mold can eat… Click To Tweet
+Click To Tweet

 The following are ways to reduce moisture: